-Latvijas Banka enters into commitments involving forward exchange rate contracts, currency and interest rate swap arrangements, and interest rate and currency future contracts, which are reported in off-balance sheet accounts at their contract or notional amount.
+Latvijas Banka enters into commitments involving forward exchange rate contracts, currency, gold and interest rate swap arrangements, and interest rate and currency future contracts, which are reported in off-balance sheet accounts at their contract or notional amount, except gold swap arrangements that are treated as repurchase agreements and related claims and liabilities are reported on the balance sheet of Latvijas Banka.
 Forward exchange rate contracts and currency swap arrangements are included in the net position of the respective currency on the transaction day at the spot rate of the transaction and are recorded in the balance sheet in euro at the exchange rate of the respective currency at the end of the reporting period.
 Other derivative financial instruments are reported in the balance sheet at fair value.